-Odds are that when you began your business, selling it never crossed your mind.
-Unforeseeable situations that force the sale of a business unfortunately happen.
-These situations can come out of nowhere: a death, terminal illness, divorce or legal trouble.
-Those reasons are not usually publicly disclosed by the seller or their broker.
+When most entrepreneurs start a business, selling it never crossed their mind.
+But unforeseeable situations that force the sale of a business unfortunately happen.
+These situations can come out of nowhere: a death, terminal illness, divorce, or legal trouble.
+Other times, it is simply time for the business owner to retire.
 Let’s discuss why owners should make strategic plans to sell a business that is successfully turning a profit.

 Selling A Successful Company

-Making the decision to sell your business is not an easy one.
+Making the decision to sell a business is not an easy one.
 Knowing when to sell is even more difficult.
 Talk to any successful entrepreneur and they will advise you to sell when your company is on an upswing, when it is doing it’s best.
 Businesses that are doing well are much easier to sell than those that are struggling.
-Opting to maximize your profits when your company is at its height of success is a great strategy once you’ve decided it’ time to cash out to start a new venture or enter retirement.
+Opting to maximize the purchase price when the business is at its height of success is a great strategy.
+This allows the business owner to either cash out, start a new venture, or enter retirement.

 Common Reasons Owners Sell When Business Is Thriving